VCityTeam/UD-SV/3DTilesTemporalExtention/Readme.md

 ## Introduction
 [3DTiles](https://github.com/CesiumGS/3d-tiles/blob/main/README.md) is an open specification for sharing, visualizing, fusing, and interacting with massive heterogenous 3D geospatial content.
 Yet 3DTiles is restricted to __static__ geometrical features as opposed to __dynamic__ features that is features changing/evolving with time.
-3DTiles-temporal is a [3Dtiles extention](https://github.com/CesiumGS/3d-tiles/tree/main/extensions#about) (a mechanism allowing the base 3D Tiles specification to be extended with new features) dedicated to the representation of temporal (dynamic) tilesets.
+3DTiles-temporal is a [3Dtiles extention](https://github.com/CesiumGS/3d-tiles/tree/main/extensions#about) dedicated to
+the **representation of temporal (dynamic) 3dTiles tilesets**.

+This extension allows, for example, to

+* add dates of existence to [(3dTiles) features](https://github.com/CesiumGS/3d-tiles/tree/main/specification#readme),
+* define feature transitions, called transactions (e.g. `creation`, `modification`, `demolition`, `union`, `division` or compositions of these transactions), between two features,
-* In short, this extension allows to add dates of existence to city objects as well as changing states called transactions (creation, modification, demolition, union, division or a composition of these transactions).
-One can also describe versions of the city (an aggregation of city objects for a given period of time) and version transitions (transitions between versions and also an aggregation of transactions between two versions).
+* describe versions of the city (an aggregation of city objects for a given period of time),
+* version transitions (transitions between two versions together with an aggregation of transactions between two versions).

 ## Extention Specification